-Hulu is an American online subscription service that also has a Japanese streaming service through Nippon TV (simply called Hulu Japan).
-A monthly charge gets you unlimited TV and films in English and Japanese.
-Its bread and butter is current programming, so if being up-to-date is your priority, Hulu is a great choice.
-While it can be watched on pretty much any device, from your digital TV to your smartphone or game console, it does limit some content on mobile devices and set-top boxes (you’ll need the latter if you want to watch it on your TV set without connecting to a source device).
-While Hulu does produce some original content, it is not known for this in the way that Netflix is.
+Hulu is an online subscription service based in the United States with a Japanese streaming service through Nippon TV (branded as Hulu Japan).
+A monthly charge provides you with unlimited access to their catalog of TV programs and films in English and Japanese.
+Hulu prides itself on bringing episodes to Japan faster than anyone else, so if you like to be as up-to-date as possible on your favorite programs, this is for you.
+While it can be watched on pretty much any device, from your digital TV to your smartphone or game console, it does limit some content on mobile devices and receiver boxes (you’ll need the latter if you want to watch it on your TV set without connecting to a source device).

-Netflix is similar to Hulu in that a monthly charge gets you unlimited access to the Netflix library of TV and movies.
-Rather than showing programs while they are airing with their source broadcaster, they only become available after a season has ended, so you won’t be watching along with live viewers - although you will get access to the complete season.
-Netflix produces a lot of its own content, and this is one appeal for many viewers.
-The advantage of watching through Netflix’s Japanese streaming service is that you’ll find plenty of Japanese shows with English subtitles available alongside old favorites and more recent hits.
-Netflix is compatible with a range of devices, including your smartphone, laptop or regular digital TV (if you have a regular TV you can buy a set-top box to tune in) and does not limit content on any devices.
-There is also no advertising on this service.
+Netflix Japan is similar to Hulu in that for a monthly charge, you get unlimited access to the Netflix library of TV shows and movies.
+Netflix produces a lot of its own content, and this is one appeal for many subscribers, especially those looking to stay in the know with their friends back in their home country.
+The advantage of watching through Netflix’s Japanese streaming service is that you will find plenty of Japanese shows with English subtitles (though not all) available alongside old favorites and more recent hits.
+Netflix is compatible with a range of devices, including your smartphone, laptop, and regular digital TV (if you have a regular TV you can buy a receiver box to tune in) and does not limit content on any devices.
+There is also no advertising on this service, compared to Hulu.

 Japanese Satellite TV providers

-When it comes to beaming movies, sports, documentaries and more from global channels into your home, satellite TV also has plenty to offer.
-Not only that, but there are several companies that offer customer support in English.
-For a basic set-up you’ll need a satellite dish and a B-CAS card (or IC card for some services) and if your TV is not a Japanese model you might need a set-top tuner.
+When it comes to beaming movies, sports, documentaries, and more from global channels into your home, satellite TV has plenty to offer that online streaming services can’t.
+Not only that, there are several Japanese companies offering customer support services in English.
+Basic setup requires a satellite dish and a B-CAS card (or IC card for some services) and if your TV is not a Japanese model you might need a receiver box tuner.

-WOWOW is a pay-per-view satellite TV service that now has three channels: Prime for general entertainment; Live for sports and live performances; and Cinema for 24-hour movies.
-It was the first 24-hour, high definition broadcaster in Japan - it started out analog but is now digital-only.
-WOWOW built its reputation on showing movies both in English and dubbed in Japanese.
+WOWOW is a pay-per-view satellite TV service that now has three channels: “Prime” for general entertainment, “Live” for sports and live performances, and “Cinema” for movies.
+WOWOW has built its reputation on showing movies both in English and dubbed in Japanese.
 The usual equipment is required: a satellite antenna, a digital TV or tuner, and a B-CAS card.
 Subscription to WOWOW gets you all three channels.